-- 166 Multiple valuation methods exist, including:
+165.166.
+Multiple valuation methods exist, including:

 - Market value.

 - Fair market value.

 - Independent valuation by an expert.

 - Net tangible asset backing.

 - Latest sale prices.

 - Cost.

 - Present value method.

 - Using valuations from similar investments.

 - Sworn valuations.

 - Application of indices or benchmarks.

-- 167 The auditor obtains an understanding of the trustees' rationale for selecting the valuation method and exercises professional judgement in assessing whether the method employed is appropriate given the nature of the asset and the financial and investment markets in which the SMSF operates.
+- 166-167.
+The auditor obtains an understanding of the trustees' rationale for selecting the valuation method and exercises professional judgement in assessing whether the method employed is appropriate given the nature of the asset and the financial and investment markets in which the SMSF operates.

-- 168 The ATO's preferred valuation method, as outlined in its Superannuation Circular 2003/01, is that SMSFs' assets are carried at market value51 and valued annually at the SMSF's reporting date.
+- 467.168.
+The ATO's preferred valuation method, as outlined in its Superannuation Circular 2003/01, is that SMSFs' assets are carried at market value50 and valued annually at the SMSF's reporting date.
 Nevertheless, the trustee may value the SMSF's investments less frequently, providing this is consistent with the accounting policies disclosed.
-Market value is defined in the SISA.52
+Market value is defined in the SISA.
+51

+- 168. -It is not the role of the auditor to value the assets.
+The auditor assesses the valuation method and evaluates the valuation for accuracy and reasonableness.
+The auditor assesses the risks of material misstatement of the asset values and designs and performs

-51 ATO Superannuation Circular 2003/1 Self Managed Superannuation Funds states that SMSFs should use market values for all valuation purposes.
+ATO Superannuation Circular 2003/1 Self Managed Superannuation Funds states that SMSFs should use market values for all valuation purposes.
 This includes valuations for determining the purchase price of a pension and the use of market value accounting for all financial reports.

-52 Subsection 10(1) of the SISA.
+financial reports.
+Subsection 10(1) of the SISA.